A&T Announcements

 This session will explore how current and evolving technologies — supported by research and interdisciplinary collaboration — can enhance prevention strategies, improve communication and strengthen coordinated response efforts across university environments.
 The discussion will highlight proactive approaches to campus safety and the critical role technology plays in advancing institutional resilience.

-This session is presented in collaboration with the College of Science and Technology and is designed to foster dialogue among students, faculty, and staff on the intersection of technology, research, and campus safety operations.
+This session is presented in collaboration with the College of Science and Technology and is designed to foster dialogue among students, faculty and staff at the intersection of technology, research, and campus safety operations.

 Chancellor's Speaker Series: Quarter Zips and Matcha Moods Featuring Michael Ealy